Newrite/RaceCompatibilityCondition/README.md

 The mod allows you to avoid patching scripts and esp to add compatibility to any custom race just by writing the race config once (yes, you can use any vampire mod and everything will work automatically without patches).
 The mod also has some more additional features that I will write about next.
 Confugurations for UBE is included.

-It is recommended to disable **RaceCompatibility** from nexus and all patches for it since, however if you have plugins that require it, I am attaching a light version that does not edit vanilla entries.
-I'm also attaching the latest version of esp **UBE** from nexus which also does not edit vanilla entries.
+It is recommended to disable **RaceCompatibility** from nexus and all patches for it, however if you have plugins that require it, I am attaching a light version that does not edit vanilla records.
+I'm also attaching the latest version of esp **UBE** from nexus which also does not edit vanilla records.
+And patch for **Unofficial Wet Redux UBE Patch** (yes, patch for patch!).

 [Google Drive with releases and other files.](https://drive.google.com/drive/folders/1lwWp4bOrbEFSkp78Kwjq4BIy_9Hy1Cda)

+### Requirements:

 ### How it works.